 Cape Town has a bus system that is a strong contender for least reliable thing on this planet.
 If you’re lucky that there isn’t a strike currently going on, you’ll probably quickly learn about African time instead.
 It is the cheapest way to get around but I’d say there’s only a 20% chance you get to where you need to go by the time you need to be there.

 With all that being said, Ubers should be your preferred form of transportation.
 Within the city, you should only be spending about 60-80 rand maximum to get anywhere within 20 minutes.
-Split between a few friends, you’re basically paying $1-2 to get anywhere within the city.
+Split between a few friends, you’re basically paying $1-2 to get anywhere within Cape Town.
 The money you would save from taking a city bus or a local taxi is minuscule at that point.
-The comfort and simplicity will be worth it.
+The comfort, convenience, and simplicity will be worth it.
 Trust me.

 How To Budget For Cape Town